davbree/smiling-onion-copy-01/content/pages/index.md

       label: lorefdfdm-ipsum
     title: Let's do thidass!!!!!!!!!???dsdssd!!!//////!!!
     text: >-
-      T!!!!he Stackbit theme is flexible dand scalable to every need.
+      T!!!!he Stackbit theme is flexddible dand scalable to every need.
 It can manage any layout and any screen.
     actions:
       - type: Button